URrevs/URrevs-UI-Web/src/todo/Paragmatic_UI_UX.md

-- Text overflows out of card if no newline character was inserted by user!!
-Solution: whiteSpace: "pre-line",
- wordBreak: "break-word",
 - Reply field not indented in English (fix in posting field) ###
 - Remove Logo from mobile in ToS and Privacy policy
 - Logout red loader